swade1987/terraform-vpn-digital-ocean/README.md

-# terraform-vpn-digital-ocean
-A repo for creating a VPN on Digital Ocean using Digital Ocean
+# Setup an OpenVPN server on DigitalOcean using Terraform